khushsidhu/khushsidhu.github.io/_posts/2019-03-29-final-report.md

    [https://www.figma.com/file/GVuwQwNBS4tetOEDjiaiYwml/Project](https://www.figma.com/file/GVuwQwNBS4tetOEDjiaiYwml/Project)

 ## Instruction to open prototype
 You can open the prototype by simple going to the link provided above.
-Alternatively, the prototype can be easily open by opening Figma in the browser.
+Alternatively, the prototype can be easily opened by opening Figma in the browser.
 You can log in with your Gmail account.
 Go to Menu icon -> Help and Account -> Account Settings -> Drafts -> Import File.
 Select the file you want to import.

 ## References
    - Navigation icons: